Bangkit-C23-PS473/PeduliHIV-Machine-Learning/README.md

 # PeduliHIV-Machine-Learning

 ## Doctor Review & Hate Speech Filter Models
 This repository contains two models developed using TensorFlow: the Hate Speech Filter Algorithm and the Doctor Review & Recommendation model.
-These models were trained using publicly available datasets from Kaggle.
+These models were trained using publicly available datasets from Kaggle that were already in Indonesian.

 ## Dataset
 The datasets used for training the models are as follows: